-adriamycin alone, BVDU alone or BVDU + adriamycin were added to the cultures.
-After 72 h of treatment the medium was replaced by fresh medium and the same or higher concentrations of the substances were added.
-The toxic effect of adriamycin was so strong that the treatment had to be interrupted from time to time for 4 days where the cells were allowed to grow without treatment.
-In contrast to this, the growth curves for BVDU (0.5 and 1 μ g/ml) were similar to those of the untreated control.
+In particular, 105 F4-6 cells were seeded into 5 ml DMEM (Dulbeccos's Minimum Essential Medium).
+Four days (86 h) later, the medium was replaced by fresh medium, and adriamycin alone, BVDU alone or BVDU + adriamycin were added to the cultures.
+After 72 h treatment time the medium was replaced by fresh medium and the same or higher concentrations of the substances were added.
+The toxic effect of adriamycin was so strong that the treatment had to be interrupted from time to time for four days where the cells were allowed to grow without treatment.
+In contrast to this, the growth curves forBVDU (0.5and 1 $\mu$ g/ml) were similar to those of the untreated control.
 Therefore, the cells of these cultures had to be serially passaged.